On the Goedel's formula: Abstract

 \section{Abstract}

 The proof of G\"odel's first incompleteness theorem includes the construction of an arithmetic formula $G$ that represents the metamathematical statement: the formula $G$ is not provable.
 This article examines the formula $G$ (of G\"odel).
-We demonstrated that the G\"odel's number of the formula $G$ is not a finite number if (i) $G$ is comprehended as a self-referential statement or (ii) there is an infinite set $\mathbb{S}$ of well formed formulae with one free variable such that the elements of $\mathbb{S}$ are theorems or antitheorems in T.
+We demonstrated that there is no Gödel's number for the formula $G$ if number of provable well formed formulae with one free variable is finite.
+If there is a non-finite number of provable propositions in the theory, then Gödel's formula also does not possess the Gödel's number.